MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/docs/source/api.rst

    parameters: Union[str, set, list, tuple], optional
        A specific parameter or a collection of parameters to inspect.
 Defaults to `'all'`, in which case all accessible attributes are returned.
        For layered models like Solute, valid parameters include `Depth`, `InitialValues`, `SoluteBD`, `Thickness`, etc.
+   exclude: Union[str, list, tuple], optional
+       used to exclude a few simulations and include only the rest of the simulations Added in v0.39.10.20+

    kwargs:
        Reserved for future compatibility; currently unused.